 It would have been much easier if Apple simply would have added Apple Pencil 2nd gen support to the iPad 2022.

 At least the Apple Pencil works well.
-My artistic colleague used the Pencil to drew an ornate flower illustration with ease, and I like that I can write into any text field and the iPad will instantly transcribe my scribbles into text.
+My artistic colleague used the Pencil to draw an ornate flower illustration with ease, and I like that I can write into any text field and the iPad will instantly transcribe my scribbles into text.
 Plenty of third-party apps take advantage of the Apple Pencil, including Pixelmator, GoodNotes and ProCreate.
 I especially like how ProCreate senses pressure sensitivity from the Pencil for fainter or darker lines.

 iPad 10th gen review: Performance and 5G